Self-proclaimed witch doctor arrested in case of missing Alabama mom

 At some point after leaving and then returning to the truck, he had company.

 “Police everywhere, they jumped out ‘Hey, what are you doing?
-Freeze!”
+Hey, freeze!”
 Ryan said.

 Ryan took photos of the officers searching his car.
 He said he answered all of their questions before he left.